clineamb/gulp-s3-upload/Readme.md

 This helps to make it an easy gulp task.

 This package uses the [aws-sdk (node)](http://aws.amazon.com/sdk-for-node-js/).

+I haven't written tests for this quite yet, since it utilizes an Amazon AWS account.

 ## Install
     npm install gulp-s3-upload